 Whether you’re a fan of Viking culture or want a nonconformist wedding theme, Viking culture features a wide range of symbols and elements you can integrate into your wedding celebration.
-The Viking jewelry found at historic burial sites show that jewelry pieces had multiple roles in the Viking culture, including social status and spirituality and they featured both zoomorphic and vegetal elements, in combination with geometric, twisting and interwoven patterns.
+The Viking jewellery found at historic burial sites show that jewellery pieces had multiple roles in the Viking culture, including social status and spirituality and they featured both zoomorphic and vegetal elements, in combination with geometric, twisting and interwoven patterns.

 Viking Earrings and Ear Cuffs for Weddings

 The Vikings actually did not wear earrings until they got in contact with other cultures and adopted this kind of body adornment.
 Their artisans successfully integrated their symbols into the earring models they crafted, and nowadays, there are plenty of Viking inspired earring models available.
 You can easily find Viking earrings featuring Yggdrasil, the Troll Cross, the Triple Horn of Odin or the Fylfot Cross (Viking swastika).
 Ear cuffs can be engraved with runes, holding symbolic messages or even partner’s name.

 Being among the wedding’s central elements, you can choose your wedding bands to be statement pieces of art.
 On the Viking inspired wedding bands, you can simply engrave your partner’s name or you can “encrypt” your vows in Rune symbols, you can combine text messages with Viking symbols or you can just feature the classic Viking patterns: zoomorphic, vegetal or geometric, for example.
 Note that you can use a wide range of materials for crafting your wedding bands, such as ivory, metal, stone or even wood.
 It’s up to you and your partner!
 Check out this beautiful, delicate braided wedding band and the “puzzle” wedding band set featuring the Yggdrasil tree.